Guide to going on an African safari

 Advanced self-drive safaris

-If you are experienced, you should really consider Tanzania, particularly the Serengeti and Ngorongoro national parks.
+Once you have accumulated some experience, I recommend that you consider Tanzania, particularly the Serengeti and Ngorongoro national parks.
 Tanzania also has many lesser well-known parks, which are worth exploring.

 Tanzania's national parks are - in my humble opinion - the best wildlife parks on the planet.

-However, Tanzania is dirt poor and roads are awful and booking systems, etc. do not always work very well.
-Therefore, you have to be prepared to manage your expectations and to be flexible, patient, and ready to improvise.
+However, Tanzania is dirt poor and roads are awful.
+The booking systems do not always work very well and officials can be more challenging, although not to the extent that it should put you off.
+Be patient and polite and respectful.
+Still, you have be prepared to manage your expectations as you go along and you should be flexible, patient, and ready to improvise.

-Tanzania's national parks do have lodges and fuel stations, so you are not completely on your own.
-You may be given a sat phone with the vehicle, which will allow you to call for assistance if your car breaks down, but you are not likely to need it.
+Tanzania's national parks have excellent lodges as well as placed to refuel, so you are never completely on your own.
+If you self-drive, you will likely be given sat phone with the vehicle, which allows you to call for assistance if your car breaks down.
+Most likely you will not need it.

 Serengeti lioness after a meal being cleaned by flies (Source: own photo)